googleapis/google-cloud-dotnet/docs/devsite-help/troubleshooting.md

 ## How can I trace gRPC issues?

+> Note: this guidance only applies when using Grpc.Core, which is currently the
+> default gRPC implementation.
+We intend to update this documentation with
+> respect to Grpc.Net.Client before adopting that as the default implementation.

 For libraries that use gRPC, it can be very useful to hook into the gRPC logging framework.
 There are two aspects to this: